Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Explicit computations for the geodesic flow

 \item If $\lambda= -h k/2$, $k\in\N$, and $n=0,\ldots k-1$, there are no Jordan Blocks $\mathscr K^2_{\lambda, n,+} = \mathscr K^1_{\lambda, n,+}$, and one has

 \item For $\lambda = -h k/2$ and $n=k,k+1,\ldots$ one has Jordan Blocks of index $2$ i.e. $\mathscr K^3_{\lambda, n,+} = \mathscr K^2_{\lambda, n,+}$, and

-\end{itemize} \end{lemma} Taking into account that an admissible cusp manifolds has only finitely many cusps and that over each cusp, the finite dimensional unitary representation $\tau_\ell,V_\ell$ that describes the admissible vector bundle over the cusp, splits into finitely many irreducible subrepresentations, we obtain the following \begin{corollary} For an admissible cusp manifold and an admissible vector bundle in the sense of Definition~\ref{def:admissible_vector_bundle}, the indicial roots depend holomorphically on $\lambda$.
+\end{itemize} \end{lemma} Taking into account that an admissible cusp manifolds has only finitely many cusps and that over each cusp, the finite dimensional unitary representation $\tau_\ell,V_\ell$ that describes the admissible vector bundle over the cusp, splits into finitely many irreducible subrepresentations, we obtain the following \begin{corollary} For an admissible cusp manifold and an admissible vector bundle in the sense of Definition~\ref{def:admissible_vector_bundle}, the indicial roots are affine.
 Their multiplicities are finite and can be calculated by Lemma~\ref{lem:indicial_root_spaces_vector}. \end{corollary}